epr3/epr3.github.io/src/content/projects/softvision-mkt.md

 - Handled ETL operations for migration from Prismic CMS to Storyblok CMS
 - Participate in refactoring UI according to the atomic design philosophy
 - Handle serverless functions in Netlify for communicating with 3rd party apps
+- Maintain and develop the website's content management system
+- Implement and maintain caching API for providing filtering & searching from 3rd party API